blake-regalia/graphy.js/README.md

 <a name="e.$" />
 ### entity.$(namespace: string)
 Sets the accessor namespace of the returned object to the expanded version of the IRI given by `namespace`, may be either an n3 prefix or a full IRI.
 By chaining this call, you can change the accessor namespace on the same line to access properties or IRIs by their suffix.

+### entity.$()
+This no-args version of the namespace method will instead return the full IRI of the current accessor namespace.

 <a name="e.$n3" />
 ### entity.$n3()